-A strategy to reduce bounce rate is a great way to make the most out of the traffic you are getting online — and guiding more of your Digital Marketing leads towards conversion.
+A strategy to reduce bounce rate is a great way to make the most out of the traffic you are getting online — and guide more of your Digital Marketing leads towards conversion.

 To help you with that, we prepared a special article, showing everything you need to know to start:

 To better understand what bounce rate is, we can use a simple example.
-Start by imagining you have a physical store in a busy avenue.
+Start by imagining you have a physical store on a busy avenue.

 But something feels off.
 A high number of those visitors stop right outside the doors, look around, make a funny face, and leave.